clangordon/physics-bioweapon/README.md

 Melbury Lodge, Winchester

 Earlier this year:
-* Dr Pippa North (continual threats of forced injections; fictional accounts about me, inventing fictional diseases, confiscated my laptop and phone for over two months, mocked me when I mentioned legal action due to my lack of money)
+* Dr Pippa North (continual threats of forced injections; fictional accounts about me, inventing fictional diseases, confiscated my laptop and phone for over two months, mocked me when I mentioned legal action due to my lack of money, the most arrogant criminal and psychotic liar I have ever met)
 * Dr Emma Vaccari (continual threats of forced injections; fictional accounts about me, inventing fictional diseases, confiscated my laptop and phone for over two months)

 * 20241114; I am hoping for the best at Melbury Lodge, Winchester.